Anti-Discrimination and Harassment

 - The Centre will follow the dispute and mediation procedures as set out in the Associations Incorporations Act (1981).
 This Act states the following; 1.
 The grievance procedure set out in this rule applies to disputes under these Rules between: a. a member/player and another member/player; or b. a member/player and the Association.
 2. The parties to the dispute must meet and discuss the matter in dispute, and, if possible, resolve the dispute within 14 days after the dispute comes to the attention of all of the parties.

-- A Jensen’s representative will assist with the organisation of the initial meeting between the two parties and shall act as mediator for both parties, should the member(s) agree.
+- A City Community Tennis representative will assist with the organisation of the initial meeting between the two parties and shall act as mediator for both parties, should the member(s) agree.